John Morrison (basketball)

 John Russell Morrison (born May 2, 1945) is an American former professional basketball player.
 He played in the American Basketball Association for the Denver Rockets at the beginning of the 1967–68 season.

+Raised in Roselle Park, New Jersey, Morrison decided to attend Seton Hall Preparatory School in West Orange, New Jersey, rather than the newly opened Roselle Catholic High School.

 After the NBA, Morrison became a head coach for Canisius College (1972–74) and an assistant for the ABA's Spirits of St. Louis (1974–76).